Student Visa | London Film Academy

 You must not travel to the UK before the start date given on your visa, no matter when your course starts.

-Your visa will detail an expiry date and that is the date when you are required to leave the UK by without ‘overstaying’.
+Your visa will detail an expiry date and that is the latest date by which you are required to leave the UK by without ‘overstaying’.
 If you break the conditions of your visa, you may not be able to come to the UK again.

 Arriving at a UK airport